There's a lot of uncertainty about using acoustic guitar distortion.

-I do not recommend trying to rig a distorted guitar signal with a piezo pickup, as it's going to be far less reliable when using distortion and difficult to tame from a feedback perspective.
+Avoid trying to rig a distorted guitar signal with a piezo pickup, as it's going to be far less reliable when using distortion and difficult to tame from a feedback perspective.

 What about using a second pickup?

-I've seen some players use a two pickup system where they'll actually add a second magnetic pickup, placing it on top of the guitar's body between the soundhole and the bridge.
+Some players use a two pickup system where they'll actually add a second magnetic pickup, placing it on top of the guitar's body between the soundhole and the bridge.

 Per the picture below: